Nexmo/nexmo-developer/_documentation/conversation/code-snippets/event/create-event.md

 # Create an Event

-In this Code Snippet you will see how to create an Event.
+In this code snippet you will see how to create an Event.

 ## Example